nf-cmgg/exomecnv/README.md

 ## Introduction

 **nf-cmgg/exomecnv** is a bioinformatics pipeline that can be used to call copy number variations (CNVs) from exome sequencing data with ExomeDepth and annotate these with EnsemblVEP.
-It takes a samplesheet with cram or bam files and their index files as input, generates read count data, calls CNVs and ends with an annotation.
+It takes a samplesheet with CRAM or BAM files and their index files as input, generates read count data, calls CNVs and ends with an annotation.
 It is also possible to take a samplesheet with VCF files and their index files as input and only execute the annotation.

 ## Pipeline Summary

+1. Input samplesheet check
-1. Convert CRAM to BAM if CRAM files are provided (optional)
+2. Convert CRAM to BAM if CRAM files are provided (optional)
-2. ExomeDepth counting per sample (autosomal and chrX separated)
+3. ExomeDepth counting per sample (autosomal and chrX are separated)
-3. Merge count files per pool (autosomal and chrX stay separated)
+4. Merge count files per pool (autosomal and chrX remain separated)
-4. ExomeDepth CNV calling per sample (autosomal and chrX stay separated)
+5. ExomeDepth CNV calling per sample (autosomal and chrX remain separated)
-5. Merge CNV calling files per sample (autosomal and chrX are merged)
+6. Merge CNV calling files per sample (autosomal and chrX are merged)
-6. Convert merged files to VCF
+7. Convert merged files to VCF
-7. Generate index files for these VCF files
+8. Generate index files for these VCF files
-6. Annotate VCF files with EnsemblVEP
+9. Annotate VCF files with EnsemblVEP

 <img src="Exomedepth2.png" width="500">